mithi/epic-react-exercises/content/react/hooks/1/notes.md

 5. State Colocation

-    -   It means to put your state as close to where it's being used
+    -   It means to put your state as close as possible to where it's being used
     -   Kent C Dodds: [State Colocation will make your React app faster](https://kentcdodds.com/blog/state-colocation-will-make-your-react-app-faster)
     -   [Colocation](https://kentcdodds.com/blog/colocation)
     -   One of the leading causes to slow React applications is global state, especially the rapidly changing variety.